hanabi/hanabi.github.io/Reference.md

   * However, his slot 5 card has a negative 1 clue on it (from Alice's number 1 clue), so it explicitly cannot be the blue 1.
   * Thus, this must be *Focus Inversion* and blue 1 must be on slot 1.
 The blue card on slot 5 can be either blue 2, blue 3, blue 4, or blue 5.
 * Note that ***Self-Finesses* always take precedence over *Focus Inversion***.

+### The Positional Discard (Indicating a Play with a Discard)

+* Near the end of the game, if you have no clues left and no cards to play, you can transmit information based on which card you discard.
+* Thus, you can discard the slot in your hand that matches the slot in someone else's hand that they are supposed to play.
+* Usually, players will only do this if they can see all of the remaining useful cards.
+Since they see everything, they know that they cannot be discarding anything important.

+### The Positional Misplay (Indicating a Play with a Misplay)

+* On the final round of the game, if a player has no cards in their hand to play, a *Positional Discard* from **any** slot will work, because it is globally known that every card is visible.
+* However, sometimes *Positional Discards* are done before the final round while there are still some cards left in the deck.
+In this situation, if a player discarded their chop card as a *Positional Discard*, this would not work, because discarding chop is the normal action that the rest of the team is expecting.
+* Thus, in order to more strongly communicate the "play this slot" message, they can instead misplay their chop card.
+Since the rest of the team can see that the card misplayed for "no reason", they can deduce that it was a *Positional Misplay*.

+### The Double Positional Misplay (Indicating Two Plays with a Misplay)

+* Normally, the *Positional Misplay* is only used as a last-resort when a *Positional Discard* would not work.
+But what if a player does a *Positional Misplay* when a normal *Positional Discard* would have gotten the job done?
+* *Positional Discards* and *Positional Misplays* promise that only one card in the specified slot is playable.
+So, if there are **two** people with a play on the same slot, then it will be ambiguous, because each of them will think that the other person is supposed to play.
+* Thus, a *Positional Misplay* that is unnecessary transforms into a *Double Positional Misplay*, indicating to the team that **two** cards on that exact slot are playable.

 <br />